HyperDbg/hwdbg/README.md

 </p>

 ## Description

-**hwdbg** is a chip-level debugger designed for black-box chip fuzzing, testing, and reverse engineering.
+The **hwdbg** debugger chip generator is a gate-level debugging tool designed to make configurable and synthesizable hardware debuggers for white-box and black-box chip fuzzing, testing, and reverse engineering.
 The primary goal of **hwdbg** is to provide control over hardware, enabling monitoring and modification of signals down to the granular level of a single clock cycle.
 It is written in Chisel and Verilog.

 - ⚠️ This project is a work in progress and is not yet ready for testing.